-Rule 6 is amended to eliminate obsolete references to pleadings, to renumber former Rule 6 (which prescribes the content of documents filed with the Court) as Rule 6(A), and to add new Rule 6(B) in lieu of the former second paragraph of Rule 6(A), regarding privacy protection for documents filed with the Court.
+Rule 6 was amended in 2014 to eliminate obsolete references to pleadings, to renumber former Rule 6 (which prescribes the content of documents filed with the Court) as Rule 6(A), and to add new Rule 6(B) in lieu of the former second paragraph of Rule 6(A), regarding privacy protection for documents filed with the Court.
+Rule 6(A) was amended in 2019 to provide that documents filed with the Court must not be stapled or bound together.
+Removable clips are permitted.
 Rule 6(B) specifies the personal data identifiers which must be redacted from documents before they are filed with the Court.
 Parties may file unredacted documents containing such identifiers under seal without prior Court order.
 If a person files a document or produces it pursuant to a discovery request without having redacted these identifiers or filing the document under seal, that person waives any protection for his or her own information.
 Affected nonparties may move to seal unredacted documents containing either the specified personal data identifiers or other sensitive information.
 In addition, subsection (4) of Rule 6(B) sets forth other types of information which should only be included with caution, and which may be subject to a motion to seal.